openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `pre-authorized_code`: CONDITIONAL.
 The code representing the authorization to obtain Credentials of a certain type.
 This parameter is required if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
 * `user_pin`: OPTIONAL.
 String value containing a user PIN.
 This value MUST be present if `user_pin_required` was set to `true` in the Issuance Initiation Request.
 The string value MUST consist of maximum 8 numeric characters (the numbers 0 - 9).
 This parameter MUST only be used, if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.

-Requirements around how the client identifies and if applicable authenticates itself with the authorization server in the Token Request as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.
+Requirements around how the client identifies and if applicable authenticates itself with the authorization server in the Token Request depend on the grant type.

+For the authorization code grant type, the requirement as as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.

+For the pre-authorized code grant type, authentication of the client is optional, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of client authentication that relies on the parameter is used.

 Below is a non-normative example of a Token Request in an authorization code flow: